-15.12.1.
-One-Time Import Using Data Loading Utilities
+15.4.1.
+Bulk Loading Data Using VoltDB Standalone Utilities

 Often, when migrating data from one database to another or when pre-loading a set of data into VoltDB as a starting point, you just want to perform the import once and then use the data natively within VoltDB.
-For these one-time uses, VoltDB provides separate data loader utilities that you can run once and then stop.
+For these one-time uses, or when you prefer to manage the import process externally, VoltDB provides separate data loader utilities.

 Each data loader supports a different source format.
-You can load data from text files - such as commaseparated value (CSV) files - using the csvloader utility.
+You can load data from text files - such as comma-separated value (CSV) files - using the csvloader utility.
 You can load data from another JDBC-compliant database using the jdbcloader utility.
 Or you can load data from a streaming message service with the Kafka loader utility, kafkaloader.